psychotron503/swift-cloud/README.md

   * Build out the querying utility to be more flexible e.g. including &and/$or etc.

   * Add pagination controls.

+  * Add 'links' array to the responses.
+For example, include 'rel' links for all songs in an album response.

   * Add unit tests to all cover whole application.
 Currently only 'utils' module has tests.